-With retractable sidewalls and a paneled roof, it’s a fantastic spot rain or shine.
+With retractable sidewalls and a paneled roof, it’s a fantastic spot, rain or shine.

-Location: 317 N Clark St, Chicago, IL 60654
+Address: 317 N Clark St, Chicago, IL 60654

-8. The Dandy Crown – River West
+6. The Dandy Crown, River West

-Location: 694 N Milwaukee Ave, Chicago, IL 60642
+Address: 694 N Milwaukee Ave, Chicago, IL 60642

-9. Diver at the Park – Wrigleyville
+7. Diver at the Park, Wrigleyville

 A stone’s throw from Wrigley Field Diver at the Park offers Cubs fans an idyllic beach-like escape with tropical décor and a menu of tacos, quesadillas, and margaritas.
 For those wanting to experience the charm of Mexico’s historic port city, Tulum, in one of Chicago’s liveliest neighborhoods, there is simply no place better.

-Location: 3475 N Clark St, Chicago, IL 60657
+Address: 3475 N Clark St, Chicago, IL 60657

-10. Las Fuentes – Lincoln Park
+8. Las Fuentes, Lincoln Park

 Another Mexican-themed escape can be found in Lincoln Park at the colorful Las Fuentes restaurant.
 Known for its reliable Mexican food and margaritas, the restaurant’s secret weapon is an enchanting outdoor oasis.